Pond Creek - Central Portion

-In the central portion, Pond Creek flows through approximately one-half mile of the Santa Rosa County Creek Indian tribal grounds.
+In the central portion, Pond Creek flows through approximately one-half mile of the Santa Rosa Creek Band of the Lower Muscogee tribal grounds.
 These tribal grounds amount to 93.43 acres of mostly wooded forest which are used as a wildlife sanctuary for the release of rescued and rehabilitated wildlife.

 Forsyth partnered with Andrew and Ezekiel Simpson to further develop this site, known as Arcadia, into the first and largest Early American water-powered mill complex in Florida.
 The series of mills included a saw mill, grist mill, shingle mill, cotton textile mill, and a bucket and pail factory.

 Arcadia Mill thrived in producing lumber goods until 1840 when Forsyth built a new lumber mill at the mouth of Pond Creek and Blackwater River which he named Bagdad.

 (Right) Remnants of the ironstone dam are visible along Pond Creek at historic Arcadia Mill which was the first and largest Early American water-powered mill complex in Florida.
 Among its various operations was a quarry for ironstone, which was used to build the industrial facilities.

 (Left) This Yellow Warbler (Setophaga petechia) was sighted in the canopy along the Arcadia Mill boardwalk where birding enthusiasts often find migratory species of song birds.

 (Below) The trail at Arcadia provides an excellent opportunity to view wildlife while visiting various habitats along this portion of Pond Creek.

 Mayo Park Kayak Launch